 In the tax year 1 April 2025 to 31 March 2026, Will has a taxable income of \$175,000.
 As Will only has reportable income, he receives a pre-populated account from the Commissioner for the tax year.
 Will's account is finalised on 20 June 2026, and he therefore falls within Case 1 above.
 His eligibility for the government contribution will be assessed based on his taxable income for the 1 April 2025 to 31 March 2026 tax year.
-Because his income for that year is beneath the \$180,000 or less threshold, Will is eligible for the government contribution year.
+Because his income for that year is beneath the \$180,000 or less threshold, Will is eligible for the government contribution for the 1 July 2025 to 30 June 2026 government contribution year.

-Example 10: Kelvin's eligibility for government contribution
+Example 12: Kelvin's eligibility for government contribution